.png)

 What is the School District doing to maintain our buildings?

 Our maintenance staff has done an excellent job maintaining our facilities, but some of our systems and equipment are nearing the end of their useful life.
 Our operating fund has helped to maintain our buildings, but we are at the point where more costly items are going to need to be replaced.
+Money spent from our operating budget on facility repairs and renovations would reduce our district's funding for educational services/programming for our students.

 Why do you believe that this is an “investment” in our students and community?

 Our public schools are a joint responsibility for all citizens in our society.
 Most communities are known for the quality of their schools and facilities.
-Quality school facilities can be a positive factor in attracting and retaining families.
-Homes are generally more desirable in a school district that provides quality education and a variety of fine arts, technical, vocational, and athletic programs.

 Investing in our school facilities is an investment in the future of our community.
 By improving our schools, we not only provide a better learning environment for our students but also create opportunities for local businesses to thrive.
 When local contractors are involved in renovation projects, it stimulates the local economy, creates jobs, and fosters a sense of community involvement.